-Before I explored homemade deodorant, I tried many clean store-bought deodorants, which have a bit of a bad rap.
+Before I explored homemade deodorant, I tried many naturally derived, store-bought deodorants, which have a bit of a bad rap.
 They aren't as effective as the consumer wants them to be, often requiring reapplication throughout the day.
-In some cases, the ingredients in these deodorants aren't as clean as we want them to be, which can also provie to be a challenge.
+In some cases, the ingredients in these deodorants aren't as clean as we want them to be, which can also prove to be a challenge.

 What you need to make your own homemade deodorant:

 A key ingredient in clean deodorant, baking soda can be used on its own for a simple doedorant as a paste made with water.
 It is a must-have in any homemade deodorant recipe, as it is free of harsh chemicals and very effective at keeping odor at bay.

 Another great component used to fight odor, clay comes in a lot of varieties.
 I like bentonite clay, but other powdered clays can be used as well.
 However, color rich clays are generally not recommended as they could cause discoloration to the skin.